OpenTaiko/OpenTaiko-Soundtrack/README.md

 BLINDED CRITICISM - DeBisco & Zovi [DeBisco(https://soundcloud.com/debisco https://twitter.com/debiscomusic) Zovi(https://zovi.bandcamp.com/ https://soundcloud.com/zovi https://twitter.com/zovinoise)] (Chart by Komi)
 ```
 Songs that are not specified under the 'Songs with specific licenses' section are under the OpenTaiko Default Licence

+## Reuploading

+Permission from the following actors is mandatory for reuploading OpenTaiko Charts:
+- The OpenTaiko Team (and, in the case of a collaboration, the related game's staff)
+- The song artist(s)
+- The jacket/BGA artist(s)